kenrick95/aba-web/readme.md

 > A preferred extension of an argumentation framework (AF) is a maximal (w.r.t. set inclusion) admissible set of AF.

 http://logcom.oxfordjournals.org.ezlibproxy1.ntu.edu.sg/content/13/3/377.short

+### Notes

+`requirements.txt` contains libraries needed for setting up the project.

+The following files are related to deployment in Microsoft Azure, please disregard them when evaluating the project:

+- `ptvs_virtualenv_proxy.py`
+- `runtime.txt`
+- `web.config`